ExpressLRS/Docs/docs/quick-start/troubleshooting.md

     * If, however, despite unsoldering the Tx and Rx wires, the LED is still solid, you probably have a soft-bricked receiver due to a failed WiFi flash as a result of not letting the receiver reboot normally.
 Follow the [unbricking procedure](../quick-start/unbricking.md) to recover the receiver.

-### <span class="custom-heading" data-id="5">My OSD is showing LQ 0:0 and RSSI dbm at -130 dbm, but I have stick inputs and more than 10 Telemetry sensors</span>
+### <span class="custom-heading" data-id="5">My OSD is showing LQ 0:0 and RSSI dBm at -130 dBm, but I have stick inputs and more than 10 Telemetry sensors</span>

 ???
-Note "My OSD is showing LQ 0:0 and RSSI dbm at -130 dbm, but I have stick inputs and more than 10 Telemetry sensors"
+Note "My OSD is showing LQ 0:0 and RSSI dBm at -130 dBm, but I have stick inputs and more than 10 Telemetry sensors"
     Check whether you have RSSI Channel set to either Aux11 or Aux12.
 If you do, set it to disabled.

     If it's still not fixed with that, check if you have RSSI ADC enabled.
 If so, set it to disabled.